Jade-Jones-dev/project4-original/notes.md

 * image file compression
 * Images alt tags
 * Mobile not all things are viewable
+* text size
+color or text in footer

 lighthouse mobile report
 lighthouse desktop report